huronOS/neoSaris/README.md

 }
 ```

-**Contest:** The Contest part contains information about the competition such as duration, frozen time, the number of problems and the name of the contest.
+**contestMetadata:** The `contestMetadata` contains information about the competition such as duration, frozen time and the name of the contest.

+**problems:** The `problems` section describes all the important information about the problems, mainly its index letter, and optionally its name.

-**Teams:** In the team’s part the key value is the identifier of the team and it is followed by the name of the team.
-The key value must be unique for each team.
+**contestants:** In the `contestants` part the id is the identifier of the contestant and it is followed by the name of the contestant.

 <!-- and if you want show an image related with that team, you can copy the image to [src/university_logos](https://github.com/galloska/SarisByClubAlgoritmiaESCOM/tree/master/src/university_logos) and rename it to `key.png` where 'key' is the key value in the JSON file for that team.
 -->

-**VerdictWithoutPenalty:** This includes those verdicts that does not affect penalty time for teams.
-For example, in some contest a runtime error adds penalty time and in some others this verdict is not considered for a penalty.
+**verdicts:** This section will allow you to specify the verdicts of you _Online Judge_ and specify which submissions will be considered _Accepted_, _WrongAnswer_ or _WrongAnswerWithoutPenalty_.

-**Submissions:** An array containing the submissions of the contest.
-Each submission must have the time submission in minutes, the team that submitted the solution, the problem that was submitted and the verdict.
+**submissions:** An array containing the submissions of the contest.
+Each submission must have the time submission in minutes, the contestant that submitted the solution, the problem that was submitted and the verdict.

-Verdicts can be anything you want except the Accepted verdict that must be **Accepted**.

 ### Codeforces

 Currently, neoSaris is integrated with the [Codeforces API](https://codeforces.com/apiHelp).
-This integration will let you access the contests API and parse its responses to the Saris format, allowing you to unfreeze the standing.
+This integration will let you access the contests API and parse its responses to the Saris format, allowing you to unfreeze the standing automatically.

 #### Public Contests